 Have you heard of Locks of Love?

-It is an organization that collects human hair donations and then turns them into hairpieces for children suffering from long-term medical hair loss.
+It is an organization that collects human hair donations and then turns them into hairpieces for children suffering from long-term medical hair loss from alopecia to cancer.
 Locks of Love mission is to ” return a sense of self, confidence and normalcy to children suffering from hair loss by utilizing donated ponytails to provide the highest quality hair prosthetics to financially disadvantaged children.”

 I first donated to Locks of Love while I was in elementary school.
 My sister and I both grew our hair out and after we told friends at school why we had such a drastic hair style change a few decided to grow their hair long and donate too!